tc39/proposal-temporal/docs/duration.md

 - `reject`: Infinite values will cause the function to throw a `RangeError`.
   Values higher than the next highest unit (for example, 90 minutes) are left as-is.

-No matter which disambiguation mode is selected, negative values are never allowed and will cause the function to throw a `RangeError`.
+No matter which disambiguation mode is selected, all non-zero values must have the same sign.
+If they do not, the function will throw a `RangeError`.

 > **NOTE:** Years and months can have different lengths.
 In the default ISO calendar, a year can be 365 or 366 days, and a month can be 28, 29, 30, or 31 days.